 The Miami Tribe were farmers.
 They grew food crops such as beans, corn, and squash.
 The Miami Tribesmen were expert hunters and they mostly hunted wild buffaloes.
 They used fire to drive the buffalo towards the hunters.
 Using the food crop and hunted animals, the Miami Tribe used to cook cornbread, soup, and stews to eat.

 What kind of tools did the Miami Indians use?

-- The Miami Indians used bows and arrows, spears, buffalo hides and tomahawks for hunting and fighting.
-The buffalo hide was used as a shield against the enemy arrows during a fight.
+The Miami Indians used bows and arrows, spears, buffalo hides, and tomahawks for hunting and fighting.
+The buffalo hide was used as a shield against enemy arrows during a fight.

 Miami Tribe Artifacts

 - The shields were made of buffalo hides.

 - The spear sharp ends and arrowheads were made of stones.

 - The tribe chief usually had the most decorated artifact.

 - The most common form of decoration was beadwork and embroidery.